 The initial code review #

-Full code review #
+Manual code review #

 Here’s a guide to what VIP looks for when performing a line-by-line review of your code.
 To expedite your review process, we strongly recommend looking at this document before submitting your code.

 After the initial code review, you can continue to follow the same workflow for automated scans on new PRs, or manual code review for new PRs opened in the

 Implementing code review feedback #